Js-Brecht/gatsby-plugin-atl/README.md

 }
 ```

 This is enabled by default to take some of the guesswork out getting your aliases working.
+The process actually replaces the aliases with the paths relative to the source file being processed, so there is no need to include aliases in your webpack config.
+This eliminates much of the maintenance.

 ---

 ## Required Compiler Options

 By default some `compilerOptions` options will be set for you, as a minimum configuration.
-Without these, there is usually issues with the output fed to `babel-loader`, and will cause the build to fail.
+Without these options set, there will usually be issues with the output that is fed to `babel-loader`, and will the build will fail.

 > _**If these are not configured, then compilation tends to fail.
 These options are:**_